 Neighbouring countries: The Cayman Islands is in the Greater Antilles, which comprises countries such as Cuba, Jamaica, Puerto Rico and the Dominican Republic.

-Geography: The Cayman Islands is in the western Caribbean Sea, and the islands are the peaks of a massive underwater ridge known as the Cayman Ridge (or Cayman Rise).
+Geography: The Cayman Islands are in the western Caribbean Sea, and the islands are the peaks of a massive underwater ridge known as the Cayman Ridge (or Cayman Rise).
 The Cayman Islands consists of three islands: Grand Cayman, Cayman Brac and Little Cayman.

 Political system: British Overseas Territory